ObiAmal/political-research/index.md

 * Mass Incarceration and Slavery

 #### The U.S. Is Not the Greatest Country in the World
+* Blots on History
+  * The Founding Fathers' Characters
+  * Genocide of Indigeneous People
+  * Modern Oppression of Indigeneous People
+  * Slavery and Paternalism
+  * The Civil War
+  * Confederacy and "The Lost Cause"
+* Comparison to Other Countries
+  * Economics
+  * Society and Culture
+  * Accomplishments
+  * Historical Influence

+#### Democracy and Voting Systems
+* Direct and Representative Democracy
+* The Two-Party System
+  * How to Encourage Third Party Growth
+* The Electoral College
+  * Why the Electoral College was Created
+  * Why the Electoral College Fails Democracy
+  * NaPoVoInterCo and Removing the Electoral College
+* Voting Systems
+  * The Advantages of Single Transferrable Vote
+  * Other Voting Systems

 #### Relevant Global Issues
 * Israel and Palestine